 Group COGNITIVE BEHAVIORAL THERAPY (cbt) for OCD and ANXIETY

-In addition to individual therapy, the OCD Center of Los Angeles also currently offers seven weekly therapy/support groups for adults, all of which are conveniently scheduled on weekday evenings or Saturdays.
-Research has shown that group Cognitive-Behavioral Therapy can be extremely helpful in the treatment of OCD (including Pure Obsessional OCD and Postpartum OCD) and related anxiety conditions, including Body Dysmorphic Disorder (BDD), Hypochondria (health anxiety), Panic Disorder, Social Anxiety, Phobias, Trichotillomania, and Compulsive Skin Picking (Dermatillomania). all of our groups are lead by our professional staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
+In addition to individual therapy, the OCD Center of Los Angeles also currently offers five weekly therapy/support groups for adults, all of which are conveniently scheduled on weekday evenings or Saturdays.
+Research has shown that group Cognitive-Behavioral Therapy can be extremely helpful in the treatment of OCD (including Pure Obsessional OCD and Postpartum OCD) and related anxiety conditions, including Body Dysmorphic Disorder (BDD), Hypochondria (health anxiety), Panic Disorder, Social Anxiety, Phobias, Trichotillomania (hair pulling disorder), and Dermatillomania (skin picking disorder). all of our groups are lead by our professional staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
 To learn more about our weekly groups for adults with OCD and related conditions, click here, or call us at (310) 824-5200.

 Online COGNITIVE BEHAVIORAL THERAPY (cbt) for OCD and ANXIETY

 The OCD Center of Los Angeles also offers webcam-based online therapy and telephone therapy to clients throughout California, and to international clients in many countries around the world.
 Our telephone and online therapy program uses the same Cognitive Behavioral Therapy treatment protocol that we use with our face-to-face clients.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized OCD and anxiety treatment close to their home.
 Telephone and online therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Obsessive Compulsive Disorder (OCD) and related anxiety based conditions, please click here.

 Intensive COGNITIVE BEHAVIORAL THERAPY (cbt) for OCD and ANXIETY